-Fund Services - continued

-Fund

-Total Management Fee Rate

-VIP Asset Manager Portfolio
+Fund Total Management Fee Rate VIP Asset Manager: Growth Portfolio 0.52% ^A

-$0.47\%^{A}$

-A Effective March 1, 2024, the fund's management contract was amended to incorporate administrative services previously covered under separate services agreements.
+^A Effective March 1, 2024, the fund's management contract was amended to incorporate administrative services previously covered under separate services agreements.
 The amended contract incorporates a management fee rate that may vary by class.
 The Adviser or an affiliate pays certain expenses of managing and operating the fund out of each class's management fee.
 Prior to March 1, 2024, the fund's management fee consisted of a group fee rate component plus an individual fee rate.